AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Can be found <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/main/QMX%2B_ATU_Bat_Speaker_Assembly_Instructions_v1.0.pdf">here.</a>

 # Known issues
 There is a bug discovered in ATU mount board PCB v1.0 that was fixed in v1.1.
 Basically, the output from audio channel was tapped to the non-switched output of QMX+ "Ear" front connector.
 The result of the bug is that when an external audio device is plugged to the "Ear" front connector - the internal speaker is not turning off.
-Lucklily, the fix for v1.0 PCB is very easy.
+Luckily, the fix for v1.0 PCB is very easy.
 Check photos below for the fix.

 <img src="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/main/Photos/Mount_Board_v1.0_bugfix_p1.jpeg" width=25% height=25%><img src="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/main/Photos/Mount_Board_v1.0_bugfix_p2.jpeg" width=20% height=20%>